20 Things to do in Greenfield with Kids

 Apple Street & US Highway 40

 Riley Park has multiple playgrounds for both older and little kids.
-There are tennis courts, pickle ball courts, skate park, basketball court, and baseball fields, as well as a great frisbee golf course, all nestled along the beautiful Brandywine Creek.
+There are tennis courts, pickleball courts, a skate park, a basketball court, and baseball fields, as well as a great frisbee golf course, all nestled along the beautiful Brandywine Creek.
 We love this as a picnic spot because there are plenty of tables and shelters.
-There is also plenty of parking and restrooms.
-This park is great for all seasons, but they have a a huge hill perfect for sledding during snowy months.
+There are also plenty of parking spaces and restrooms.
+This park is great for all seasons, but they have a huge hill perfect for sledding during snowy months.

 Riley Pool